coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 (which can be a Fortitude or Will save) each round at the beginning of his turn.

-An opponent can avert his eyes from the creature's face, looking at the creature's body, watching its shadow, or tracking the creature in a reflective surface.
+An opponent can avert his eyes from the creature’s face, looking at the creature’s body, watching its shadow, or tracking the creature in a reflective surface.
 Each round, the opponent has a 50% chance of not having to make a saving throw.
 The creature with the gaze attack gains concealment relative to the opponent.
 An opponent can shut his eyes,